resmh/embedQR/README.md

 # embedQR

 The library at hand enables to scan and parse QR Codes within Web Applications while demanding minimal server resources.
+It provides an integrated parser for WiFi URIs.

 ### Requirements for Integration